Megabit/Blazorise/docs/_posts/2021-03-24-release-notes-094.md

 Having the ability to set background color to any component is a must-have feature.
 That's why from now on, the `Background` parameter is available to all components making it much easier to customize the look of your application.

+### Global Theme Size

+Now it is possible to globally change input and button sizes.
+This will greatly improve the ability to customize the application look and feel.

 ### Dropping eFrolic support

 Since eFrolic author has stopped maintaining eFrolic, I have decided to stop supporting it and move my focus elsewhere.
 This will allow me to make more work on new providers that are actively worked on.